ada-c17/js-adagrams/README.md

 In this project, we will build the same Adagrams project from the Python curriculum using JavaScript running on Node.js in the terminal.
 Please review [the original project](https://github.com/AdaGold/adagrams-py#readme) for an explanation of the Adagrams game design.

 A test suite and sample game project is provided in order to practice TDD and verify the correct implementation.
-A complete project will pass all of the provided tests and have coverage of at least 90%.
+A complete project will pass all of the provided tests and have coverage of at least 90%..

 Note there are a handful of incomplete tests that currently throw exceptions.
-You should complete these tests and remove the exception.
+You should complete these tests and remove the exception..

 ## Getting Started